northox/northox.github.io/_posts/2015-09-20-qubes-rumprun.md

 - Single process.
 Obviously, fork() and execve() won't work;
 - No virtual memory but again, it's presumed;
 - For now, don't expect to run a GUI.
 Still, based on Antti's comment, it would be feasible;
 - It doesn't support vchan, for now but to fit with Qubes' communication model ([qrexec](https://www.qubes-os.org/en/doc/qrexec/)) and becomes a first class citizen, vchan is a must.
-The discussions I had with the Rumpkernel team (mainly Antti) says it should be pretty easy to implement.
+The discussions I had with the Rumpkernel team (mainly Antti) suggest it would be pretty easy to implement.

 In summary, we can't expect unikernels to fit for all use-cases and they certainly aren't expected to replace the general-purpose domains such as *work*, *personal* and *untrusted*.
-However, currently they're a perfect fit for domains which doesn't require direct user interactions such as serviceVMs used in-line/pipe-like use cases.
+However, currently they're a perfect fit for domains which doesn't require direct user interactions such as serviceVMs used in in-line/pipe-like use cases.
+In the future, it might be great for single-purpose domains like [split GPG](https://www.qubes-os.org/doc/split-gpg/) or email-dedicated domains.

 #### Impacts on Qubes

 Currently, to boot a Rumprun unikernel image we need to execute a few *special* steps: start paused, inject some config in XenStore, unpause.
 Fortunately, this part is managed by a very simple [shell script](https://github.com/rumpkernel/rumprun/blob/master/app-tools/rumprun) that can easily be audited and integrated to Qubes' toolstack.
-Even better, when challenged with this already known problematic, the Rumpkernel team quickly sparked a discussion to remove it altogether and try to rely solely on the hypervisor’s toolstack - like any other VM.
+Even better, when challenged with this already known problem, the Rumpkernel team quickly sparked a discussion to remove it altogether and try to rely solely on the hypervisor’s toolstack - like any other VM.

 On the build side, it requires the integration of Rumprun's repository which includes NetBSD's source (~350MB which can be trimmed down) and implies trusting them for whatever domains we're building.
 This doesn't sound unrealistic.